Second Start Readmission Policy

 - The student must complete 12 or more graded units in the 12 months following the absence, with a minimum grade-point average of 2.500 for all courses completed in that interval.

-Students may apply for Second Start prior to readmission and up until the first day of classes of the first term of readmission.
+Students may apply for Second Start prior to readmission and up until the last day of classes of the first term of readmission.
 The application form is available from the student's college advisor.
 Some colleges will require the program for conditional readmission.
 Recalculation of the student’s GPA won’t occur until after the student completes 12 graded units with a 2.500 GPA within the first 12 months.

 If the student satisfies the conditions for Second Start, the Office of the Registrar will annotate the student’s permanent record to indicate that the Program was enacted.
 Once enacted, grades from all course work completed prior to the extended absence will be designated as not contributing to the GPA; courses in which a C or better was earned may count toward degree requirements (courses with grades below a C will no longer satisfy degree requirements).